klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 while node 2 and 3 also both connect to two switches, the ones in slots 5 and 7.
 This setup gives each CPU direct access to the interconnect without interfering with the other CPU in the node.

-There are still free positions in the switch chassis as there is currently no node type that had more than 8 network ports per blade.
+There are still free positions in the switch chassis as there is currently no node type that has more than 8 network ports per blade.
 These could still be useful in the future though.
 If not for an interconnect, one could, e.g., export PCIe ports to the back and attach, e.g., PCIe-based storage via blades as the switch blade environment is certainly less hostile to such storage than the very dense and very hot